 1 Greater authority given to FSA county committees in determining the ix.
 2 disaster designations and the appropriate program applications.
 3 We oppose selection of the county or area farmer committees by political 4 appointment.
 5 2.
 Natural Resources Conservation Service 6 The Natural Resources Conservation Service (NRCS) should be the service 7 agency to provide technical assistance working with local boards and local 8 conditions whenever possible.
 We support the following changes to NRCS: 9 i.
 Giving the soil conservation district boards the authority to hear farmer 10 appeals on conservation land-use issues, including good, fair variances; 11 ii.
 Providing full funding for conservation technical assistance to implement 12 conservation programs; 13 iii.
 Appointees to the NRCS state technical committees, which provide advice 14 and counsel to state conservationists, being actively engaged in a family 15 farm operation; 16 NRCS state technical committees and local conservation districts having iv.
 17 voting power over the cost-share rates and ranking procedures; and 18 Funds designated to NRCS programs being used to hire local fishers and v.
-19 farmers to implement conservation projects.
-20 We oppose: 21 i.
-The privatization of the services of the NRCS and object to forcing 22 farmers to pay for the technical assistance, which should be provided by 23 NRCS staff: and 24 Any effort to eliminate NRCS or shift conservation services to some other ii.
-25 agency or branch of the USDA.
-26 3.
-IMPROVED MARKETING MECHANISMS 27 NFU reaffirms its support for enabling legislation to establish a National 28 Agricultural Relations Board or separate board for single commodities or groups of 29 closely related commodities.
-Once established, this board should: 30 Bring farmers and farm cooperatives together with handlers and 31 processors, for the purpose of bargaining over prices received by agricultural producers.
-Farmers need and are entitled to a firm legal
+19 farmers to implement conservation projects; 20 Use of federal funding to provide the most recent conservation mapping vi.
+21 technology for use by NRCS and associated field staff to make their work 22 less time-consuming and more precise; and 23 Federal funding to create and sustain programs to train and incentivize vii.
+24 emerging and established conservation professionals to work in NRCS or 25 for local Soil and Water Conservation Districts (SWCDs) to help alleviate 26 employee shortages.
+27 We oppose: 28 i.
+The privatization of the services of the NRCS and object to forcing 29 farmers to pay for the technical assistance, which should be provided by 30 NRCS staff; and 31 ii.
+Any effort to eliminate NRCS or shift conservation services to some other 32 agency or branch of the USDA.

+3. IMPROVED MARKETING MECHANISMS

+NFU reaffirms its support for enabling legislation to establish a National Agricultural Relations Board or separate board for single commodities or groups of closely related commodities.
+Once established, this board should: